 #4 – Financial consideration

-For the company, like reserves, This premium also represents as an element of equity.
+For the company, like reserves, This premium also represents an element of equity.
 For shareholders of the company, It provides extra value for their participation in the company.

 #5 – Reduction in Cost

-When the shares are issued at the premium then the incidental advantage is the reduction in the cost of capital as it does not require any additional administrative work and no additional fees for the authorized capital and registrar of companies as the fees are paid on the authorized share capital amount.
+When the shares are issued at the premium, then the incidental advantage is the reduction in the cost of capital.
+It does not require any additional administrative work and no additional fees for the authorized capital and registrar of companies as the fees are paid on the authorized share capital amount.

 #6 -Higher Dividend Rate

 This article has been a guide to what is Shares Premium.
 We explain its formula along with examples, uses, components, advantages and disadvantages..
 You may learn more about accounting from the following articles –